harshtelange2006/zomato-eda-analysis/README.md

   Byg Brewski Brewing Company	in Sarjapur Road	16832 has most votes.

 - Does online ordering affect ratings?
   Yes.
-49% sales from online order so by hypothetical 48% om;ine order affect rating.
+49% sales from online order so by hypothetical 48% online order affect rating.

 ## Tools Used
 Python, Pandas, Matplotlib, Seaborn